 Specialized certifications can give you a big leg up in the hiring process.
-You’ve probably already listed them on your resume, but a hiring manager is also likely to ask about your professional credentials during your interview, especially for technical jobs.
+You’ve probably already listed them on your resume.
+Still, a hiring manager will also likely ask “about your professional credentials “What certifications do you have?” during your interview, especially for technical jobs.

-We’ll explain what interviewers are looking to hear when they ask candidates about certifications and share some tips to help you impress them with your answer.
+We’ll explain what interviewers want to hear when they ask candidates about certifications and share some tips to help impress them with your answer.

 Why do interviewers ask about certifications?

 First and foremost, an interviewer wants to verify that you meet the necessary qualifications to hold the position.
-Some jobs require certain certifications by law, while others are determined by the company.
+Some jobs require certain certifications by law, while the company determines others.